About the organization

-Tools: We have to equip a person with tools and skills to make him ’employment competent’ – after which he no longer requires support and assistance and can make progress further on his own in the future.
+Tools: We have to equip a person with tools and skills in order to make him ’employment competent’ – where he no longer requires support and assistance and can make progress on his own in the future as well.

-Impact: When one person finds a job, it has a positive impact on all the circles surrounding him –beginning with believing in himself and in his abilities, continuing with setting a personal example and giving hope to his children, and strengthening his family and community.
+Impact: When one person finds a job, it has a positive impact on all the circles surrounding him – whether it means believing in himself and in his abilities, setting a personal example and giving hope to his children, and strengthening his family and community.

 Board of Directors